×

 Long-term excessive alcohol use is the cause of alcohol-related fatty infiltration of the liver.

-A liver function test, which is a blood test, can be required of you.
+A liver function test, which is a blood test, may be required of you.
 This will evaluate the condition of your liver.
-Additionally, a scan like an MRI or ultrasound can be advised.
+Additionally, a scan, such as an MRI or ultrasound, can be advised.

 In light of the test results, your physician can recommend that you consult a gastroenterologist.
 In more serious situations, a physician could schedule a liver biopsy to confirm the diagnosis.
 This will also assist them in determining the extent of the illness.

-• eating a diet high in fruits, vegetables, whole grains, and healthy fats.
+• Consuming a nutrient-rich diet that includes fruits, vegetables, whole grains, and healthy fats

 Some individuals who develop severe liver cirrhosis require a liver transplant.